Grow Million Bells Flowers In Containers

 Coral Calibrachoa has a lot of coral-pink flowers on 8-inch trailing stems.

-Tangerine Calibrachoa is a robust shrub with delicate yellow flowers with orange accents that trails to 8 inches.
+Tangerine Calibrachoa is a robust shrub with delicate yellow flowers with orange accents that trail to 8 inches.

-On a trailing plant with 10-inch-long stems, Blue Calibrachoa displays totally double velvety-blue blooms.
+On a trailing plant with 10-inch-long stems, Blue Calibrachoa displays double velvety-blue blooms.

 The ‘Superbells Blackberry Punch' blooms have a deep raspberry-red edge and a nearly black center.